Bagorb01/bxash-brookeos/README.md

 | currently | What I'm reading, learning, and obsessing over right now |
 | contact | How to reach out |

-Each command is a window into a different part of my brain — explore accordingly.
+Each command is a window into a different part of my brain.
+Explore accordingly... 🙃

 ## 🛠️ Built With